Jack McGaw

 John Howard David "Jack" McGaw (May 22, 1936 – October 18, 2012) was a Canadian journalist and radio operator.
 He was a cohost of the consumer newsmagazine Live It Up! in the early 1980s, and subsequently produced and hosted freelance documentary programming.

 In the mid-1990s, McGaw launched a tourist information radio station on Vancouver Island.
 He subsequently moved to Halifax in 2001, and operated that city's CIRH-FM, and similar stations in the Information Radio network in locations across Canada.

-McGaw died of gallbladder cancer on October 18, 2012 in Kitchener, Ontario, at the age of 76.
+McGaw was born in Winnipeg, Manitoba and grew up in Chilliwack, British Columbia.
+He married three times in his life and had three children with his first wife.
+He died of gallbladder cancer on October 18, 2012 in Kitchener, Ontario, at the age of 76.

-McGaw's second wife was CBC journalist Ann Medina.